Peter Hacker

 Peter Michael Stephan Hacker (born 15 July 1939) is a British philosopher.
 His principal expertise is in the philosophy of mind, philosophy of language, and philosophical anthropology.
 He is known for his detailed exegesis and interpretation of the philosophy of Ludwig Wittgenstein, his critique of cognitive neuroscience, and for his comprehensive studies of human nature.

 Professional biography

-Hacker is Jewish by heritage.
 Hacker studied philosophy, politics and economics at The Queen's College, Oxford, from 1960 to 1963.
-In 1963–65 he was senior scholar at St Antony's College, Oxford, where he began graduate work under the supervision of H. L. A. Hart.
+In 1963–65, he was senior scholar at St Antony's College, Oxford, where he began graduate work under the supervision of H. L. A. Hart.
 His D.Phil. thesis "Rules and Duties" was completed in 1966 during a junior research fellowship at Balliol College, Oxford.

-Since 1966 Hacker has been a fellow of St John's College, Oxford, and a member of the Oxford University philosophy faculty.
+Since 1966, Hacker has been a fellow of St John's College, Oxford, and a member of the Oxford University philosophy faculty.
 His visiting positions at other universities include Makerere College, Uganda (1968); Swarthmore College, US (1973 and 1986); University of Michigan, (1974); Milton C. Scott visiting professor at Queen's University, Kingston, Canada (1985); visiting fellow in humanities at University of Bologna, Italy (2009).